 How will I learn?

-The A Level Physics course has been designed by the Institute of Physics and provides a distinctive structure to allow students to learn about the fundamental physical concepts and about physics in everyday and technological settings.
-A key focus is on how Physics is applied today, using up to date information and techniques to develop ideas which are at the heart of modern Physics.
+The A Level Physics course provides a distinctive structure to allow students to learn about fundamental physical concepts and about physics in everyday and technological settings.

 The course is supported by a range of resources on Moodle, the college VLE; and extensive use is made of computers within our laboratories.
-Resources include questions, images, displays and texts to read, as well as video clips and interactive animations, virtual experiments and quizzes; all designed to help you grasp the fundamental physics concepts.
-To make full use of these facilities you will need a computer at home with a fast internet connection.
+Resources will include questions, images, displays and texts to read, as well as video clips and interactive animations, virtual experiments and quizzes; all designed to help you grasp the fundamental physics concepts.
+To make full use of this, you will need a computer at home with a fast internet connection.
 There is also a textbook which accompanies and supports the course; a new edition will be published to go with the revised course from 2015.
 A typical week may include a class experiment, working on material stored on CD or moodle, discussion & development of ideas and research into applications, as well as practice questions in class and for homework.

-The amount of homework for both AS and A Level will be about 4 to 5 hours per week.
+The amount of homework for both AS and A Level will be about 4 hours per week.
 The style of homework will include experiment reports, numerical questions, and research.
 Students will be expected to take increasing responsibility to work independently outside lessons.

 How will I be assessed?